 Rot Fai Ratchada, also known as Train Market, is the coolest night market in Bangkok.
 You can find a little bit of everything including clothes, vintage items, theme bars, barbershops, and many food stalls.

 Asiatique The Riverfront (good for shopping and spending time)

 Smaller than Rot Fai Ratchada, Asiatique The Riverfront is a combination of night markets and shopping on the banks of the Chao Phraya River.
 In addition to the shops, it has a Muay Thai arena, a Ferris wheel, and restaurants.
 Particularly, I don’t think it’s worth eating there, but the visit is quite enjoyable.

 4. Learn to cook like a Thai

 Don’t miss the opportunity to take a cooking class and learn how to cook your own Thai curry.
 There are several options, from schools in reputable restaurants to local experiences.
 Classes can be in a group or private.
-You can book a cooking class at Cookly website.

 Also read: How to eat street food without getting sick

 5. Try local flavours in a food tour

 Food Tour is the best way to safely explore new flavours while learning a lot about Thai food.
 In Bangkok, food tours come in various designs and sizes.
 Some examples are tours with expert chefs, with Tuk Tuk, walking through a specific neighbourhood or market, in groups or privately, as desired.

 6. Get lost at Chatuchak Market